thecodingcouple/trijam-167/README.md

 # trijam-167
 Source code for our Trijam #167 entry.
 The theme is "heighten senses."

 [Trijam](https://itch.io/jam/trijam-167) is a weekly game jam where the goal is to create a game in under 3 hours of development time.
+Click here to view the [Animal Sounds submission page](https://itch.io/jam/trijam-167/rate/1511496).

 ## Synopsis